Where 1,300 Years of Tradition Meets Modern Mastery

 Transportation:

-• Individual private airport transfers (arrival at Narita)
+- Individual private airport transfers (arrival at Narita or Haneda)

-• Shinkansen bullet train tickets, green car (Kyoto to Tokyo)
+- Shinkansen bullet train tickets, green car (Kyoto to Tokyo, if departure flight leaves from Tokyo)

-• Individual private transfers to Narita Airport (departure)
+- Individual private transfers to either Osaka Kansai Airport or Narita/Haneda Airports in Tokyo (departure)

 Sightseeing & Guides:

-• Access to Meiji Shrine, Senso-ji Temple, Imperial Palace Gardens, Yasukuni Shrine in Tokyo
+- Access to Meiji Shrine, Senso-ji Temple, Imperial Palace Gardens in Tokyo

 Additional: